 Most services require the completion of a yearly assessment conducted by trained assessors.

 (864) 941-8077 direct line

 Caroline Apple, Assessment Specialist

 Wanda Coleman, Assessment Specialist

 The Regional Long Term Care Ombudsman investigates and works to resolve problems or complaints affecting residents in nursing homes and residential care facilities.

 In an effort to improve the lives of all persons residing in long term care facilities, the ombudsman educates residents and family members about long term care and related issues, advocates for the protection of the resident’s rights, provides training and technical assistance to resident and family councils and facility staff and coordinates efforts with other agencies concerned about long term care.

 The primary function of a Volunteer Ombudsman is to be a friendly face that brightens a resident’s day.
 Volunteer Ombudsmen make unannounced friendly visits to designated long term care facilities on a weekly basis to interact with residents, advise them of their rights, and provide support and empowerment.
 Volunteers are not certified ombudsmen but do help assist them in their duties.
 The Volunteer Ombudsman Program is part of the Upper Savannah Regional Long Term Care Ombudsman Program.

-Please feel free to reach out to our Volunteer Coordinator for more information.
+Please feel free to reach out to our Volunteer Ombudsman Coordinator, Ashley Capps, for more information.

 For assistance contact: